camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 In the unpacked distro, you will find a `resources` folder.
 All files (including BPMN, DMN, CMMN, form, and script files) will be deployed when you start Camunda Platform Run.

+You can reference forms and scripts in the BPMN diagram with `embedded:deployment:/my-form.html`, `camunda-forms:deployment:/myform.form`, or `deployment:/my-script.js`.
+The deployment requires adding an extra `/` as a prefix to the filename.

 Deployments via the [REST API]({{< ref "/reference/rest/deployment/post-deployment.md" >}}) are still possible.